ryanjeffares/grace/README.md

 * TEST THE CYCLE CLEANER
 * Lambdas
 * Global const fields
-  * Allow expressions containing literals and other constants
+  * Allow expressions
   * Improve error reporting
+  * STD imports are broken?
 * Allow importing files that require going higher up the folder tree
 * Expand standard library
 * Dynamic library loading
   * This is in, but need to handle pointer types for things that aren't strings
   * And also pointer return types for strings and others...
 * Ability to get relative path from a Grace file
+  * Path library in std?
 * Default function parameter values
 * Install process
 * Tests